 Reviews from GoodReads

 APA Citation, 7th Edition (style guide)

-Picoult, Jodi, and Bahni Turpin.
-A Spark of Light: A Novel Unabridged., Books on Tape, 2018.
+Picoult, Jodi.
+A Spark of Light: A Novel First edition., Ballantine Books, 2018.

 Note!
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.
 Citation formats are based on standards as of August 2021.